prestosilver/prestosilver.github.io/static/media/markup.8b11b25b.md

 ## About

-Markup is a document compiler written completly in nim.
+Markup is a document compiler written completely in Nim.

 ## Install